The Save the Children Fund Film

-The Save The Children Fund Film is a 50-minute British documentary from 1971 directed by Ken Loach and produced by Tony Garnett.
+The Save The Children Fund Film is a 1971 British documentary film directed by Ken Loach and produced by Tony Garnett.
 Originally known as In Black and White, It was commissioned by London Weekend Television on behalf of the charity Save the Children.

 Synopsis

 The film is about the work of Save the Children, a British-based charity working for children around the world.
 This film looks at examples of the charity's work in England and Africa – the Starehe Boys Centre and School in Kenya.
 According to Garnett's biographer Stephen Lacey, the film-makers objected to what they saw as the charity's "neo-colonial attitude towards indigenous cultures".

 In the film, director Ken Loach visits an institution in Nairobi where children were forbidden to converse in their native tongues.
 Several Save the Children employees were also on film making disparaging remarks about the parents of young Mancunians in their charge.